martinsoft/swift-core-animation-dots/README.md

 # Core Animation: Dots #

-Simple playground file which demonstrates animates pulsating dots using Core Animation.
+Simple playground file which animates pulsating dots using Core Animation.

 This is based on a CSS animation originally made by [Sasha Tran](https://codepen.io/sashatran/pen/vRrxXw).